 Summary of serious incident requiring investigations involving personal data as reported to the Information Commissioner's Office in 2013-14 Date of incident (month) Nature of incident Nature of data involved Number of data subjects potentially affected Notification steps November Lost In Transit (hardcopy reports) Microbiology reports containing name, address, sex, date of birth, NHS number and a limited number including highly sensitive HIV and STI results.
 39 Individuals notified by telephone and by post March Lost or stolen hardware (inadequately protected USB stick).
 Full name, date of birth, ethnicity, student ID number and area recruited from.
-132 Individuals notified by post Further action on information risk There are on-going investigations in relation to the above incidents and the organisation continues to monitor and assess its information risks, in light of the events noted above, in order to identify and address any weaknesses and ensure continuous improvement of its systems. incident in November nation Commissioners Of rough Salford Royal as th
+132 Individuals notified by post Further action on information risk There are on-going investigations in relation to the above incidents and the organisation continues to monitor and assess its information risks, in light of the events noted above, in order to identify and address any weaknesses and ensure continuous improvement of its systems.
+The Trust has since been notified by the Information Commissioners Office that the incident in November 13 will be progressed through Salford Royal as they have been confirmed as the Data Controller in this case.